Get your own free workspace

 length, and width using the labeled sliders.

-49. Sphere (Classwork)
+47. Sphere (Classwork)

 Use this worksheet to practice finding the Volume and Surface Area of a Sphere.
-Adjust the radius
+Adjust the

-using the labeled slider.
+radius using the labeled slider.

-50 QuadraticEquation (Classwork)
+48 QuadraticEquation (Classwork)

-Use this worksheet to solve quadratic equations having real roots
+Use this worksheet to solve quadratic equations having real roots.

-51. RandomPointGenerator (Classwork)
+49. RandomPointGenerator (Classwork)

-This generates a random point that can be plotted on the axes by the user and check if it is correct.
+This generates a random point that can be plotted on the axes by the user and check

-52. LinearRegression (Classwork)
+50. LinearRegression (Classwork)

 This allows plotting points and finding the Line of Best Fit (Regression Function).

-This allows viewing both arithmetic and geometric sequences graphically for better understanding of
+This allows viewing both arithmetic and geometric sequences graphically for better

-their individual behavior.
+understanding of their individual behavior.

-This demonstrates the procedures to calculate both simple and compound interests on a principal
+This demonstrates the procedures to calculate both simple and compound interests on

-amount when the time and interest rates are given.
+a principal amount when the time and interest rates are given.

-56. Laws of Exponents (Classwork):
+54. Laws of Exponents (Classwork)

 Explore the Laws of Exponents as a paleontologist in the study of dinosaurs.

-Use this visual aid to practice converting units in different dimensional categories such as length (L):
+Use this visual aid to practice converting units in different dimensional categories such

-[area (L^2), volume (L^3)], time (T), and mass (M) within the same unit system or from one system of
+as length (L): area (L^2), volume (L^3)], time (T), and mass (M) within the same unit system

-unit to another.
+or from one system of unit to another.

 Solve linear algebraic equations by using a balance beam.